-The Incredible Shrinking Man is not primarily concerned with obesity but there is an interesting parallel because people are getting heavier as a consequence of increased height.
+Although The Incredible Shrinking Man is not primarily concerned with obesity there is an interesting parallel in the fact that greater height causes greater weight.
 Thomas Samaras points out (as did Archimedes before him) that a greater height of 20% results in a 73% weight gain.
 All that extra mass needs extra food, fuel and space, of which we have less and less.
 Future reports must also address the issue of height.
 If everybody grows as tall as the Dutch and as obese as Americans the consequences will be tragic.